mekorhabracha/mekorhabracha.github.io/learn/2016-SIR-series.md

 - Erev Shabbat, April 8: **“From Darkness to Light, from Slavery to Redemption”**

-  Program starts at 7 pm, followed by class with delicious Shabbat dinner and oneg at 8:15 pm
+  Carlebach Kabbalat Shabbat Services start at 7 pm, followed by class with delicious Shabbat dinner and oneg at 8:15 pm.

 - Shabbat morning, April 9: **“Devorah in the Book of Judges: A Woman Ahead of Her Times”**

-  Shabbat Shacharit services start at 9:15 am, D’var Torah at 10:45 am, followed by a hot Kiddush, Mincha, and class with delicious Shabbat lunch at 12:30 pm
+  Shabbat Shacharit services start at 9:15 am, D’var Torah at 10:45 am, followed by a hot Kiddush, Mincha, and class with delicious Shabbat lunch at 12:30 pm.

 ##Rabbi Saul J. Berman <small>May 20--21</small>